the-liquid-lab/full-layered/README.md

 # full-layered
-A multilayer solver in Basilisk solving the Navier-Stokes equations beyond the thin film approximation
+A multilayer solver in Basilisk solving the Navier-Stokes equations beyond the thin film approximation (hopefully)